 On November 27, 2017, the Israeli government announced it would force these approximately 38,000 refugees to leave Israel or face indefinite jail time.
 This decision is immoral: A country that was founded by refugees and that played a leading role in the writing, ratification, and adoption of the International Convention on the Status of Refugees (1951) should not flagrantly disregard its responsibilities toward refugees and asylum seekers.
 T’ruah’s statement condemning this decision is here.

-T’ruah advocates for Israel to institute a program of verifying asylum claims as other countries do, and in accordance with the UN Refugee Convention of which Israel was one of the first signatories.
-Today, there are approximately 50,000 asylum seekers in Israel, primarily fleeing mandatory lifetime conscription in Eritrea or violence in South Sudan.
+T’ruah advocates for Israel to institute a program of verifying asylum claims as other countries do, and in accordance with the UN Refugee Convention.
+Today, there are approximately 38,000 asylum seekers in Israel, primarily fleeing mandatory lifetime conscription in Eritrea or violence in South Sudan.
 Instead of hearing asylum claims, per international law, Israel instead incarcerates and deports these asylum seekers.
 As a result, Israel holds the unfortunate distinction of having the lowest refugee approval rate in the developed world.

 T’ruah partners with a range of Israeli NGOs to advocate for the right of these asylum seekers, as well as being the fiscal sponsor for Right Now, a coalition of American and Israeli activists working on this issue.

 For more information, see HIAS’s Talking Points on Asylum Seekers in Israel.